Ana Cristina Siqueira

 Professor • Management, Marketing and Professional Sales

 (https://www.wpunj.edu/ccob/csrei/) at the Cotsakos College of Business, William Paterson University.
 She is an award-winning educator and has been teaching face-to-face, hybrid, and online courses at the undergraduate and graduate levels since 2009.
 In 2014, she received a university-wide Creative Teaching Award at Duquesne University for co-revising the Strategic Management course aligned with the Principles for Responsible Management Education (PRME).
 This revised course received a commendation by the Association to Advance Collegiate Schools of Business (AACSB).
 Her pedagogical innovations have appeared in publications such as the Journal of International Business Education as well as International Journal of Innovation and Sustainable Development.
 Dr. Siqueira's was a Benavitch Scholar in St Catharine's College at the University of Cambridge in 2007-2009 and she was hosted in 2008-2009 in the Industrial Performance Center at the Massachusetts Institute of Technology (MIT).
 Her professional experience includes almost five years in financial services organizations such as Citigroup, where she developed business planning and new strategic initiatives involving communication and information technology.
 Her articles have appeared in premier publications such as Journal of Business Ethics, Entrepreneurship Theory and Practice, and Journal of Business Venturing.
+She was recognized by ROI-NJ Media Company in 2021 as an Influencer in Social Equality and Equity.
+She received a Social Entrepreneurship SIG Award for Excellence in Practice and Service in 2022 from the United States Association for Small Business and Entrepreneurship (USASBE).

 She is an Editorial Board Member of the journals Entrepreneurship Theory & Practice and Cross-Cultural & Strategic Management.
 She served as elected officer in the Teaching Community of the Strategic Management Society, as well as the Organizations and Natural Environment Division of the Academy of Management.